Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 I wrote about this when it impacted my health.

-And if only I'd followed my very own advice I bet any money my marriage wouldn't be in jeopardy.
+And if only I'd followed my very own advice, I bet any money my marriage wouldn't be in jeopardy.

-A quick recap, over the last 16 years, I have become a mom, a caregiver, a homeschooler, and a blogger all on top of being a wife, and of course me. 🙂
+A quick recap, over the last 16 years, I have become a mom, a caregiver, a homeschooler, and a blogger, all on top of being a wife, and of course, me. 🙂

-At one point I was doing all of those things at once!
+At one point, I was doing all of those things at once!
 As if one of those doesn't impact 30 years of being a couple, imagine all of them!

 I was trading myself to gain some misguided sense of satisfaction that I could do it all.

 And yes, I really believed I could.
+And often still do.

 I would refuse help from my husband because I thought I had to handle everything in the house since he worked and I stayed home.